 Who is a Private Lender?

-A private lender is a non-bank lender; an individual or company.
+A private lender is a non-bank lender; an individual high net worth investor, company or Mortgage Fund.

 Watch our development finance video on YouTube